mmick66/KDDragAndDropCollectionView/README.md

 }
 func collectionView(collectionView: UICollectionView, indexPathForDataItem dataItem: AnyObject) -> NSIndexPath? {

     if let candidate : DataItem = dataItem as?
 DataItem {

         for item : DataItem in data[collectionView.tag] {
             if candidate  == item {

-                let position = find(data[collectionView.tag], item)! // ! if we are inside the condition we are guaranteed a position let indexPath = NSIndexPath(forItem: position, inSection: 0) return indexPath
+                let position = data[collectionView.tag].indexOf(item)! // ! if we are inside the condition we are guaranteed a position let indexPath = NSIndexPath(forItem: position, inSection: 0) return indexPath
             }